futurice/ios-good-practices/README.md

 ];
 ```

 This works, but can quickly lead to callback hell if you need to chain multiple requests.

+### Reactive way: Use RAC signals

-In that case, have a look at [ReactiveCocoa (RAC)](https://www.github.com/ReactiveCocoa/ReactiveCocoa).
+If you find yourself in callback hell, have a look at [ReactiveCocoa (RAC)](https://www.github.com/ReactiveCocoa/ReactiveCocoa).
 It's a versatile and multi-purpose library that can change the way people write [entire apps](https://github.com/jspahrsummers/GroceryList), but you can also use it sparingly where it fits the task.

 There are good introductions to the concept of RAC (and FRP in general) on [Teehan+Lax](http://www.teehanlax.com/blog/getting-started-with-reactivecocoa/) and [NSHipster](http://nshipster.com/reactivecocoa/).

-### Reactive way: Use RAC signals

 ```objective-c
 // GigStore.h